California Electrical Accidents Lawyer

 In many cases, workers are traumatized due to bad quality products, tools that were not properly installed, and sheer negligence of employers.

-Your don't have to be an electrician or a construction worker to suffer an electrocution injury.
-At home, many electrical accident injuries occur from a malfunctioning product, such as power tools or appliance.
+You don't have to be an electrician or a construction worker to suffer an electrocution injury.
+At home, many electrical accident injuries occur from malfunctioning products, such as power tools or appliances.

-Electrocution injuries can lead to severe burns, irregular heart beat and cardiovascular injury, lung damage, scarring, and eye and ear damage.
-Secondary injuries could also be a serious issue that occur from a fall after being electrocuted.
+Electrocution injuries can lead to severe burns, irregular heartbeat and cardiovascular injury, lung damage, scarring, and eye and ear damage.
+Secondary injuries could also be a serious issue that occurs from a fall after being electrocuted.
 Electrocutions may even lead to wrongful death.

 Types of Electrical Accident Cases We Handle